moorepants/DynamicistToolKit/docs/walk.rst

 .. image:: constant-markers.png

-The mocap file can also contain variables computed by the real time implementation of the Human Body Model (HBM).
-If the HBM computation fails at a D-Flow sample period, strings of zeros, '0.000000', are inserted for missing values.
+The mocap output file can also contain variables computed by the real time implementation of the Human Body Model (HBM).
+If the HBM computation fails at a D-Flow sample period, strings of zeros, ``0.000000``, are inserted for missing values.
 The following figure shows the resulting HBM output with zeros:

 .. image:: hbm-missing.png